ITU-BDSA23-GROUP1/Chirp/docs/report.md

 # Ethics

 ## License
 In our software we decided to use the MIT license.
 This was our decision as the MIT license is a permissive software license.
 This means that our software can be freely used and distributed by others.
-We however don't provide any sort of warranty in the event that anything breaks and therefore are not liable for any damages or claims.
+However, we don't provide any sort of warranty in the event that anything breaks and therefore are not liable for any damages or claims.

 ## LLMs, ChatGPT, CoPilot, and others
 We have used ChatGPT once in our code for something that we have since deleted.